 Binance has done a great job building an intuitive user interface without sacrificing the charts, graphs, and other information you need to make informed investment decisions.
 Trading is easy and only requires a few clicks to select the currency pair you’d like to trade and create the order.
-The user interface is available online, but also as a mobile app for iOS and Android.
+The user interface is available online and also as a mobile app for iOS and Android.

-Another factor contributing to Binance’s rapid growth is its availability in eight different languages.
-The exchange supports users that speak English, Chinese, Japanese, Korean, Russian, Spanish, French, and German.
+Another factor contributing to Binance’s rapid growth is its availability in fourteen different languages.
+The exchange supports users that speak English, Chinese, Japanese, Korean, Russian, Spanish, French, German, and several other major languages.

 The final key to Binance’s success is the competitive trading fees it charges.
 It’s free to fund your account, and orders are charged a simple 0.1% trading fee.
 The trading fee means you’ll want to limit how frequently you make trades since you’ll lose 0.1% every time you transact.
 However, we’ll see in a minute that Binance makes it possible to reduce these transaction fees.
 If you consider how much Binance makes off its transactions, it’s clearly a profitable business model.
-With over $6 billion traded in a 24 hour period, even if Binance only receives 0.05% of that daily volume, that’s $3 million in revenue per day.
+Only 0.05% of daily volume still translates into millions in revenue every day.

 Binance also charges withdrawal fees for moving assets out of your account into private wallets.
 The withdrawal fees vary by the coin, but they are flat fees, not percentage-based.